Begum Para: Career

 Begum Para's first break turned out to be 1944 film Chand, from Prabhat Studios in Poona.
 Prem Adib was the hero, and Sitara Devi was the vamp in the film.
 It did extremely well and Para started getting paid about Rs.
 1500 a month.
 Soon after, she and her sister-in-law Protima made a film called Chhamia (1945) based on the novel ‘Pygmalion’, which again was a huge success.
 Para signed a lot of films after Chhamia, but she couldn't quite establish herself as an actress.
 Because she had a highly scandalous image, people always gave her the role of glamour doll in most films.
 She did not mind this because she always played herself on screen.

 She did Sohni Mahiwal (1946) and Zanjeer (1947) with Ishwarlal and Dikshit; Neel Kamal (1947) with Raj Kapoor; Mehendi (1947) with Nargis; Suhaag Raat (1948) with Bharat Bhushan and Geeta Bali; Jhalka (1948); and Meherbani (1950) with Ajit Khan.
 She also worked in Ustad Pedro (1951), produced and directed by the then well-known actor, Sheikh Mukhtar.
 It was a fun film, and was packed with action, romance, and stunts.

-In 1951 she posed for photographer James Burke for a Life magazine photo shoot.
+In 1951, she posed for photographer James Burke for a Life magazine photo shoot.
 Para's last role was in the movie Kar Bhala in 1956.
 She was also offered to play Nigar Sultana’s role 'Bahar' in Mughal-e-Azam (1960).
 However, she refused to play the role because she considered it against her image.

-She made a powerful comeback on the silver screen in Sanjay Leela Bhansali's Saawariya in 2007 as Sonam Kapoor's grandmother (after over 50 years of disappearance in movies and eventually became her final film, before her death the following year, 2008).
+After staying away from acting for more than two decades, she made a brief comeback during the 1980s with special appearances in the television film Tadap (1982) and in the film Madadgaar (1987).
+After yet another two decades hiatus, she made her final appearance on the silver screen in Sanjay Leela Bhansali's Saawariya in 2007 as Sonam Kapoor's grandmother.
+The film was released a year before her death in 2008.